RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 If you are using the GUI you will see a transaction with a gold icon.

-You can also look up your address on a block explorer.
+You can also lookup your address on a block explorer.

 ## Reward calculation: what is RAC?